ryanpjbyrne/Tag-Based-IPsec-VPN-Failover-V2/README.md

 Following changes:

-*  Refactored - Removal of infinite loop, functions etc
+*  Refactored - Removal of infinite loop, refactored into functions.
-*  Fix of tagging functionality
+*  Fix of tagging functionality - old version was overwriting tags.
+*  Logging
 *  Cron compatible

 #### To run: